 We are currently forecasting a covenant breach on our SNB Loan Agreement within twelve months after the date these financial statements have been issued.
-Upon the occurrence and during the continuation of an event of default under the SNB Loan Agreement, SNB may, among other things, declare the loans and all other obligations under the SNB Loan Agreement bear interest.
+Upon the occurrence and during the continuation of an event of default under the SNB Loan Agreement, SNB may, among other things, declare the loans and all other obligations under the SNB Loan Agreement immediately due and payable and increase the interest rate at which loans and obligations under the SNB Loan Agreement bear interest.
 Therefore, management concludes that this forecasted violation raises substantial doubt about our ability to continue as a going concern within twelve months after the date that financial statements are issued if we are not able to restructure those agreements or receive a waiver for non-compliance with our covenants.
 Our financial statements do not reflect any adjustments that might result from the outcome of this uncertainty.
 Management is taking a number of steps to avoid these breaches and/or restructure the covenants within these agreements.
 These steps include improving our operations, considering additional or alternative financing arrangements, and negotiating with current lenders to amend our covenants.
 While we believe that we maintain strong transparency and relationships with our lenders, there can be no assurance that we will be successful in these efforts.